 Eliana is a freelance actress and sound designer in the greater Philadelphia area.
 She is a 2015 graduate of the Arden Theatre's Arden Professional Apprentice program, and attended Case Western Reserve University, from which she graduated cum laude with a BA in Theatre Performance and Medical Anthropology.
 Most recently she devised and performed with Simpatico Theatre in their production of <*i am on the internet*> and with Pig Iron Theatre Company for their production of Swamp is On.
 She also recently appeared in The Mechanics Theatre’s production of The Gravedigger’s Daughter, a new interactive play at historic Laurel Hill Cemetery.
 Eliana is thrilled to be a part of the Wolf PAC team and to embark on this adventure!

 Sandra Hartman studied music at the Philadelphia College of Performing Arts.
 She lived in Berlin, Germany for seven years where she was engaged at Theater des Westens, performing extensively in Musicals and Operetta.
 In the U.S., she toured nationally with Man of La Mancha (Aldonza) and Carousel (Mrs. Mullin), and appeared in the Off Broadway musical Mamaleh.
 Sandra has also performed in many regional theaters.
-Favorite roles include: Desiree in A Little Night Music, Nettie in Carousel, and Marguerite in The Scarlet Pimpernel.
-Most recently, she performed the role of Lynn Fontanne in Ten Chimneys at Old Academy Players, and will be performing in the musical Jacques Brel is Alive and Well and Living in Paris at the Steel River Playhouse.
+Favorite roles include: Desiree in A Little Night Music, Nettie in Carousel, Marguerite in The Scarlet Pimpernel, and Lynn Fontanne in Ten Chimneys.
 She also does on-camera commercial work, and has directed opera for The Delaware Valley Opera Company, Center City Opera, Boheme Opera New Jersey, and the New York Metro Vocal Ensemble.

 Julia Kershetsky has a MM - Musical Theatre Voice with an Advanced Certificate in Vocal Pedagogy from New York University (where she is also an adjunct professor) and has a BM in Classical Voice from Penn State.
 She has been teaching voice privately in Philadelphia and New York for six years.
 In addition to running her private studio, Julia is also a working actress -- for updates please follow juliakershetsky.com.